-- Raise awareness of the impact of labels and stigma on young people's immediate situations and broader lives - Prompt a consideration of the initiation approach used by judicial and police sectors when addressing young people involved in criminal behaviour - Add to an evidence base which highlights the importance of youth services, community policing approaches and the necessary funding for protection and expansion of such services - The combination of recommendations could ultimately lead to a recognition of and opportunities for building young people's capacity for agency and empowerment KEY FINDINGS AND POLICY RECOMMENDATIONS 1.
-Labels and stigma as sources of conflict, escalation of which should be avoided The research found young people experience negative labels and stigma in multiple sites of their lives.
+- Raise awareness of the impact of labels and stigma on young people's immediate situations and broader lives - Prompt a consideration of the initiation approach used by judicial and police sectors when addressing young people involved in criminal behaviour - Add to an evidence base which highlights the importance of youth services, community policing approaches and the necessary funding for protection and expansion of such services - The combination of recommendations could ultimately lead to a recognition of and opportunities for building young people's capacity for agency and empowerment This policy brief focuses on four areas:

+- 1. Labels and stigma as sources of conflict, escalation of which should be avoided - 2.
+(Continue to) build positive relationships - 3.
+Encourage expressive space - 4.
+Recognise positive social action (no matter how small) KEY FINDINGS AND POLICY RECOMMENDATIONS Labels and stigma as sources of conflict, escalation of which should be avoided The research found young people experience negative labels and stigma in multiple sites of their lives.
 These include labels of: 'troublesome/risky' youth; incompetent young mother; criminal identity; academic 'failures'.
-These labels are embedded within associations with the care and welfare systems; family and peer groups; and the local areas in which young people live, and were a source of conflict with multiple agents, particularly those in positions of authority.
+These labels are embedded in associations with the care and welfare systems; family and peer groups; and the local areas in which young people live, and were a source of conflict with multiple agents, particularly those in positions of authority.
 These include: the police and broader judicial system; teachers; social workers; family members.
 In many cases, young people reported feeling that they were treated more harshly because of the negative labels associated with their identities.
 This perceived discrimination fuelled a lack of trust in such institutions.
 Examples General: